 Optimization Challenges

-At times, Jira can get slow or unresponsive due to handling very large but poorly designed custom workflows.
+At times, Jira can become slow or unresponsive when handling very large, complex custom processes that are not optimally structured.
 Finally, compared to other lightweight software such as Asana and Trello, Jira also takes up more resources for systems.

 Productboard Vs. Jira Key Features Comparison